Skip to main content

 As Humane Canada’s Marketing and Communications Coordinator, Kristina is responsible for the organization’s content creation and media relations, among other responsibilities.

 Kristina is a graduate of the University of Ottawa and Algonquin College’s Public Relations program.
-When she is not hard at work, Kristina can be found walking a nature trail, exploring Toronto, or spending time with her family and sweet cat, Patches.
+When she is not hard at work, Kristina can be found walking a nature trail, exploring Toronto, or spending time with her family.

 • Lynne Marie Denis